prolific-sunder/CS-2450-UVSim/README.md

 ## Instruction for use

-To run the program, utilize the terminal or command line with the following: python filename.py file.txt<br>
+-To run the program, utilize the terminal or command line with the following: python filename.py file.txt<br>
-File.txt must only contain words defined as "a signed four-digit decimal number, such as +1234, -5678"<br>
+-File.txt must only contain words defined as "a signed four-digit decimal number, such as +1234, -5678"<br>
-In the event you are prompted for input by the program, it must be a signed/unsigned integer number<br>
+-In the event you are prompted for input by the program, it must be a signed/unsigned integer number<br>
-Any failure for file.txt or input will be met with an exception/error and exiting the program
+-Any failure for file.txt or input will be met with an exception/error and exiting the program

 ## Changelog
 09/11/2025 - Initial creation, added README.md basic format and blank main.py